hcji/ProSAP_Pages/docs/TPP_NPA.md

 # TPP and NPA analysis
+The TPP/NPA analysis module is designed for classic CETSA experiment for target deconvolution.
+ ProSAP could accepts more or less temperature points but will require minimum six temperature points for inferring melting temperature (Tm) of protein.
+In this module, users can identify potential targets with parametric TPP analysis or nonparametric analysis (NPA).
+User can input the preprocessed data file of case and control group, with or without replicates.

 ## Input
 Data should be upload via *Data* menu, and click *Load proteomics*.
 You can upload multiple files in the same time.
+The data table can be the output of the preprocessing procedure.
+If not, please make sure the format is consistent to the example files.
+ The data table should also include *Accession* column, but do **not** select this column in the selection dialog.
+Only choose the columns including protein abundances is OK.
  Then, please appoint each file as *case sample #1*, *control sample #1*, *case sample #2*, *control sample #2*.
 The last two of them are  not compulsory.
 However, experimental replicates are highly recommended for reducing the false positive.

 After input, you can check and adjust the parameters with clicking the *Params* button.
  Then, select a statistical method for preprocessing the uploaded data with the *Analysis*